s0159140/HumanActivityRecognition/README.md

 * Creating a new tidy dataset containing
   * an index label for the test individuals
   * an activity label
-  * a vector 79-feature vector, holding means and stdev over all columns containing means and stdev data
+  * a 79-feature vector, holding means and stdev over all columns containing means and stdev data
 * The result will be returned in a text file HAR_tidy.txt, located in the working directory.

 The tidy data set contains 10299 observations with 81 variables .